Tutorial: Create a module with a config plugin

 export default withMyApiKey;

-Now with the plugin ready to be used, let's update the example app to pass our API key to the plugin as a configuration option.
-Modify the "plugins" field in example/app.json as shown below:
+With the plugin ready to use, update the example app to pass your API key to the plugin as a configuration option.
+Modify the plugins field in example/app.json as shown below:

 example/app.json